LFelipe-B/YNP_Lemonade_Creek_viruses/README.md

-# scripts for the study conducted at the Lemonade Creek at YNP (USA)
+# scripts and data to perform some analysis in virome data from the study conducted at the Lemonade Creek at YNP (USA)

 Files: